vlad101vlad/CS50/README.md

 # CS50
-The problem sets from the CS50 Harvard course on Computer Science
+In this project I will solve all the problem sets from the CS50 Harvard Course Feel free to check my code !